 On this page: Links to articles of interest followed by a paragraph or two from the article

-Prostate / Prostate Cancer News Great Resource – Click link for The latest Prostate News & Prostate Cancer News articles published daily.
+Prostate / Prostate Cancer News – Great Resource for the latest Prostate News & Prostate Cancer News articles published daily.
 Includes news on current research findings, treatment and prevention

-Men with early-stage prostate cancer may be able to inhibit tumor growth and progression by following a high-fiber diet, according to recent study results.
+Men with early-stage prostate cancer may be able to inhibit tumour growth and progression by following a high-fibre diet, according to recent study results.

 Raina’s team fed mice with transgenic adenocarcinoma of the prostate with 1%, 2%, or 4% IP6 in drinking water from age 4 weeks until age 28 weeks.
 Control mice received plain water.

 Magnetic resonance imaging (MRI) showed a profound reduction in tumor size among the mice in the IP6 group, wrote Raina and colleagues in Cancer Prevention Research (2013;6:40-50).
 IP6 also significantly decreased membrane phospholipid synthesis and glucose metabolism.

 “The study’s results were really rather profound,” Raina emphasized.
 “We saw dramatically reduced tumor volumes, primarily due to the antiangiogenic effects of IP6.”

 Raina’s team concluded that oral IP6 supplement blocks growth and angiogenesis of prostate cancer in transgenic adenocarcinoma of the mouse prostate in conjunction with metabolic events involved in tumor sustenance.
 This results in energy deprivation within the tumor, suggesting that IP6 has the potential to suppress growth and progression of human prostate cancer.

 Soy and tomato foods are probably better at preventing prostate cancer when eaten in combination than alone, researchers from the University of Illinois reported this week.